 You can't have bragging rights from a Denver vacation until you see these sights.
 Warning: it may take more than one visit!
-Here are two dozen of Denver's Mile High Must-Sees, arranged by location.
+Here are some of Denver's Mile High Must-Sees, arranged by location.

 And be sure to check out our Neighborhood Guides to discover Denver's must-see neighborhoods.

 The Brookings Institution ranks Denver as the fourth most walkable downtown in the nation.
 You can save on shoe-leather by riding the free shuttle bus on the 16th Street Mall – it makes everything downtown easy to reach.

 Colorado State Capitol www.state.co.us

 Stand exactly 5,280 feet above sea level (one mile high!) on the west steps, then climb to the rotunda for a panorama of snowcapped peaks.
 It is against state law to block the view of the 200 named mountains visible from the dome.
 Free tours are available on weekdays.
 NOTE: The Capitol Dome is undergoing major structural renovations for 2-3 years and not offering tours during that time-frame.
 Help restore the Capitol dome!
 Learn more about the project or text the word DOME to 50555 to donate $10 to the project.
 More Info